Generic name: mycophenolate [ mye-koe-FEN-oh-late-MOE-fe-til-hye-droe-KLOR-ide ]

 Mycophenolate may cause pure red cell aplasia (PRCA).
 This is a very rare condition where the body no longer makes red blood cells and the patient has severe anemia.
 Check with your doctor right away if you have a fever and sore throat, pale skin, unusual bleeding or bruising, or unusual tiredness or weakness.

-mycophenolate may increase your risk of developing rare and serious virus infections, such as shingles, herpes, cytomegalovirus (CMV) infection, polyomavirus associated nephropathy (PVAN), and BK virus-associated nephropathy (BKVAN).
+This medicine may increase your risk of developing rare and serious virus infections, including shingles, herpes, cytomegalovirus (CMV) infection, polyomavirus associated nephropathy (PVAN), and BK virus-associated nephropathy (BKVAN).
 The BK virus may affect how your kidneys work and cause a transplanted kidney to fail.
-Check with your doctor right away if you are having more than one of these symptoms: bloody urine, a decreased frequency or amount of urine, increased thirst, loss of appetite, lower back or side pain, nausea, swelling of the face, fingers, or lower legs, trouble with breathing, unusual tiredness or weakness, vomiting, or weight gain.
+Check with your doctor right away if you have bloody urine, a decreased frequency or amount of urine, increased thirst, loss of appetite, lower back or side pain, nausea, swelling of the face, fingers, or lower legs, trouble with breathing, unusual tiredness or weakness, vomiting, or weight gain.

-mycophenolate may cause reactivation of hepatitis B or C infection.
-Check with your doctor right away if you have the following symptoms while using mycophenolate: dark-colored urine or pale stools, nausea, vomiting, loss of appetite, pain in your upper stomach, yellow skin or eyes.
+This medicine may cause reactivation of hepatitis B or C infection.
+Check with your doctor right away if you have dark-colored urine or pale stools, nausea, vomiting, loss of appetite, pain in your upper stomach, or yellow skin or eyes.